-Singapore Minister for Foreign Affairs Dr Vivian Balakrishnan will visit Rohingya camps in Cox’s Bazar district on Sunday to see the situation on the ground.
+Rohingya camps in Singapore Minister for Foreign Affairs Dr Vivian Balakrishnan will visit in Cox’s Bazar Rohingya camps on Sunday to see the situation on the ground.

 Foreign Minister AH Mahmood Ali will accompany him during the visit.

 Minister Balakrishnan arrived here on Saturday evening on a two-day visit to discuss bilateral and regional issues with special focus on Rohingya one, said an official.

 Bangladesh and Myanmar have already agreed to begin first batch of Rohingya repatriation on November 15.

 His Bangladesh counterpart Minister Ali hosted a dinner in honour of Singapore Minister at State guesthouse Padma on Saturday night.